toluwajosh/toluwajosh.github.io/_posts/2017-04-12-projects-MOOC.md

 featured: false
 ---

-[//]: # (Image References)
-[image1]: ./images/lane_lines/dachcam_view.jpg "View from camera mounted in car."

-In systems where we need to obtain continuous or dynamic measurements from sensors, there is usually a challenge that the sensors' measurements are uncertian due to reasons which include, but are not limited to, errors from sensor, discrepant measurement from multiple sensors.
+In systems where we need to obtain continuous or dynamic measurements from sensors, there is usually a challenge that the sensors' measurements are uncertain due to reasons which include, but are not limited to, errors from sensor, discrepant measurement from multiple sensors.
 Kalman filter helps us to obtain more reliable estimates from a sequence observed measurements.
 This post is meant to give a general idea of the Kalman filter in a simplistic and concise manner.
 It however requires a little familiarity with the subject, but I will do a little introduction.

 Suppose we want to track the position of an obstacle ahead of a robot, we would like to be certain about the measurement obtained from the range sensor on the robot because we would not want the robot to collide into an obstacle while it 'thinks' the obstacle is still far ahead.
 Depending on the inaccuracy or noise present in our sensor, we might get a reading that looks like this: